Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance

-Our classical particles generically possess fixed total spin but without spin quantization, and therefore correspond to the limit of large spin quantum numbers.
+Our classical particles generically possess fixed total spin, but without spin quantization, and therefore correspond to the limit of large spin quantum numbers.

-Along the way, and as a case study in how kinematics can determine dynamics, we show that the structure of these phase spaces leads to a simple Lagrangian formulation that can handle both massive and massless particles and that neatly accommodates spin.
+Along the way, and as a case study in how kinematics can determine dynamics, we show that the structure of these phase spaces leads to a simple Lagrangian formulation that can handle both massive and massless particles, and that neatly accommodates spin.
 In addition, by paying careful attention to the compactness properties of these phase spaces at fixed energy, we show that physically acceptable massless particles with spin feature a classical point-particle manifestation of gauge invariance that is deeply connected to the gauge invariance of electromagnetism\textemdash meaning that this form of gauge invariance is not solely a property of classical field theory or of relativistic quantum mechanics.
-By studying the relationship between the massive and massless cases through the massless limit, we also derive a classical version of the Higgs mechanism.
+By studying the relationship between the massive and massless cases through the massless limit, we also derive a classical point-particle version of the Higgs mechanism.